RandyParedis/GraphDonkey/README.md

 elsewhere, you **must** reference this project.

 ### Changelog
+* [0.1.2] Renamed 'Appearance' in the Preferences to 'Theme and Colors'
 * [0.1.2] Added Actions for better User experience:
-  * Indent/Unindent of current Selection or Line
+  * Indent/Unindent of current selection or line
-  * Possibility to Auto-Indent Selection
+  * Possibility to auto-indent selection
-  * Turn a Selection easily into a Comment
+  * Turn a selection easily into a comment
-  * Duplicate the current Selection or Line
+  * Duplicate the current selection or line
+  * Pressing `ENTER` or `RETURN` will automatically try to indent the new line
+  * Entering before a closing bracket (either `}` or `]`) will open a scope by adding two lines, both indented accordingly
+  * Copy and Cut of empty selections now will be applied on the entire line
+  * 'Find and Replace' dialog for easy text manipulation
 * [0.1.2] Fixed invalid syntax and error highlighting
 * [0.1.2] Changed 'Save' function to saving without typechecking
   * Saving now only allows Graphviz-files to be saved (*.canvas, *.gv, *.dot...)